What Causes Stress and Anxiety?

 What are the most common causes of stress and anxiety?

-Can diet influence the causes of stress and anxiety?
+Can diet influence stress and anxiety?

 Why do some people experience anxiety more than others?